 Victrex, a leading provider of high-performance PAEK*-polymer solutions, is to present its significantly extended portfolio at K 2016.
 In addition to new types of VICTREX™ PEEK polymers and their various applications, the focus will be on forward-facing integrated offerings and, in particular, new technologies.
-These will include the new VICTREX AE™ 250 composites, developed for the aerospace industry, whose manufacture utilises hybrid moulding technology.
-Solutions for gears and e-motors are to dominate the automotive section of the stand, whilst new types of PEEK polymer and a record length PEEK structure for composites will be the highlights in the oil-and-gas industry section.
+These will include the new VICTREX AE™ 250 composites, developed for the aerospace industry, whose manufacture utilises hybrid molding technology.
+Solutions for gears and e-motors are to dominate the automotive section of the stand, while new types of PEEK polymer and a record length PEEK structure for composites will be the highlights in the oil-and-gas industry section.

 Victrex’s objective across its focus industries is to support its customers with the development of reliable, highly durable applications even under extreme conditions, and whose implementation involves the shortest possible development period at a competitive total cost.
 The Victrex stand at K 2016 – Hall 5 Stand B09 – will showcase such new PAEK-based solutions, technologies and services and examples of their growing use in critical applications.
-Having started out, more than 35 years ago, as the first commercial producer of the high-performance thermoplastic PEEK, the company today applies a targeted approach, utilising material expertise on integrated offerings and downstream products on the industries that they offer the most impact.
+Having started out, more than 35 years ago, as the first commercial producer of the high-performance thermoplastic PEEK, the company today applies a targeted approach, utilizing material expertise on integrated offerings and downstream products on the industries that they offer the most impact.

 Focused research and development, combined with targeted investments, most notably in Victrex’s industrial and medical mega-programmes, also allow the company to forge strategic partnerships, such as that with Magma Global Limited in the oil-and-gas industry.

 Oil and gas: Magma delivers longest PEEK-based pipe